THUDM/SelfKG/README.md

 # SelfKG

-Codes for ``A Self-supervised Method for Entity Alignment''
+Codes for ''A Self-supervised Method for Entity Alignment''

 ## 1. Set up

 **Dependencies**

 ```bash